 MPA, Class of 2007

-Meghann Curtis serves as the Deputy Assistant Secretary (DAS) in the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA) where she oversees all academic programs sponsored by the Department, including the Fulbright Program, the Hubert H. Humphrey Fellowship Program, the Critical Language Scholarship, teacher exchanges, and English language programs.
-She is also responsible for international student advising and the marketing of American higher education through EducationUSA's network of 500 offices around the world.
-As the DAS for academic programs, Meghann leads strategic dialogues on education with over a dozen countries, including China, India, Brazil, and Indonesia.
+Meghann Curtis serves as Executive Vice President, International Exchange Programs, CIEE Council on International Educational Exchange.
+Formerly, she served as the Deputy Assistant Secretary (DAS) in the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA) where she oversaw all academic programs sponsored by the Department, including the Fulbright Program, the Hubert H. Humphrey Fellowship Program, the Critical Language Scholarship, teacher exchanges, and English language programs.
+She was also responsible for international student advising and the marketing of American higher education through EducationUSA's network of 500 offices around the world.
+As the DAS for academic programs, Meghann lead strategic dialogues on education with over a dozen countries, including China, India, Brazil, and Indonesia.

 Prior to joining ECA, Meghann served as the Senior Advisor to the Counselor and Chief of Staff at the Department of State.
 In this capacity, she advised Secretary Clinton on international development policies and strategies.
 She joined the State Department in 2007 as a Presidential Management Fellow.
 Meghann holds a B.A. from Vassar College and a M.P.A. from Princeton University’s Woodrow Wilson School of Public and International Affairs.
 She is a Term Member at the Council on Foreign Relations and a Member of the National Security Education Board.